PAID internships available for Cabrillo College students with maker-related skills!

 Cabrillo College has partnered with an Employment Services Specialist and Job Developer to help us connect local industry and non-profits with Cabrillo College Makerspace student interns.

 Internships must be a minimum of 20 hours, but could expand to 60 or more.

 The Foundation for California Community Colleges (FCCC) has generously offered to pay for up to 20 hours of each internship.
-The Cabrillo College Foundation (CCF) has also generously agreed to subsidize some additional internship hours.
-Additional hours beyond those subsidized by the FCCC and CCF would be paid by the internship host, or might be unpaid.
+The Cabrillo College Foundation (CCF) has also generously agreed to subsidize additional internship hours.
+Additional hours beyond those subsidized by the FCCC and CCF might be paid by the internship host, or might be unpaid.